 Blogs from MPs are great.
 No more trying to find stamps and borrow Mum’s best writing paper.
 No need to write pages of perfectly reasoned argument.
 No need to go along to an MP’s “surgery” (always sounds worrying, that!).
 With blogs you can make comments and answer as if you were down the pub or in the lunch queue.
+You can also read some better techniques at Malcolm Read for writing a better blog.
 You can bring up new topics and try out ideas.
 Whether you are eight or 108, if you can type an idea, that idea will be read.
 Other people can add to your idea – see the Forum – and help it gain shape so that Boris, or any other MP, can work with it.
 Little ideas can become big ideas.
 That’s democracy, not shrillness.

 You don’t need to have huge ideas.
 You don’t need to have lots of letters after your name – and I’ll stick my neck out here and say the best comments and ideas usually come from people who just sign themselves as simply as “Tom” or “Mary” or “Saima”.
 You don’t need to be ‘clever’ – just genuine and interested.
 If an idea is truly amazing, Boris or Melissa will be in touch – guaranteed!
 If an idea is interesting and gains energy through discussion, you will be able to see it.

 I wonder, how many people will comment on this?
 How many people will try it for the first time and find out that blog sites really are a new way of talking to people we have elected to do a good job for us.

 Excellent results for South Oxfordshire District – Conservative controlled council